-- I. The Offering Materials should include a description of the investment options available under the Section 529 Plan.
+- H. The Offering Materials should include a description of the investment options available under the Savings Plan.
 The description of available investment options should also include a discussion of the investment risks associated with each option, including the risk of loss of investment principal.
-The description of investment options should also discuss the right of the State Issuer to change investment options or managers. - J. The Offering Materials should include a prominent discussion of risk factors associated with the Section 529 Plan to which it relates.
-The risk factor discussion should be tailored to the particular Section 529 Plan but should include, at a minimum, the risk of investment losses, the risk of federal tax law changes, the risk of Section 529 Plan changes and the risk that contributions to the Section 529 Plan may adversely affect the eligibility of the beneficiary or the account holder for financial aid or other benefits (which need not include a detailed description of benefits other than State and federal tax benefits). - K. The Offering Materials should include contact information for the Section 529 Plan as well as its web address, if any.
+The description of investment options should also discuss the right of the State Issuer to change investment options or managers. - I. The Offering Materials should include a prominent discussion of the principal risk factors associated with the Savings Plan to which it relates.
+The risk factor discussion should be tailored to the particular Savings Plan but should include, at a minimum: (i) the risk of investment losses; (ii) the risk of federal tax law changes; (iii) the risk of state tax law changes; (iv) the risk of Savings Plan changes including changes in fees; and (v) the risk that contributions to the Savings Plan may adversely affect the eligibility of the beneficiary or the account owner for financial aid or other benefits (which need not include a detailed description of benefits other than State and federal tax benefits). - J. The Offering Materials should include a discussion of the material terms of the Savings Plan governance and administrative structure, including information regarding: (i) the State Issuer and its relationship to the State; (ii) if applicable, the identity of any trustee for or custodian of account assets; (iii) if applicable, whether any fees received by State entities with respect to the Savings Plan are currently permitted to be used for non-Savings Plan purposes and what State entity or entities may determine such use; and (iv) if applicable, the provisions for periodic audit of the Savings Plan's financial statements, including the identity of the auditor. - K. The Offering Materials should include contact information for the Savings Plan as well as its web address, if any. - L. The Offering Materials should include, in a prominent location, the following statement in the same or substantially similar language: Section 529 Qualified Tuition Programs are intended to be used only to save for qualified higher education expenses.
+These Programs are not intended to be used, nor should they be used, by any taxpayer for the purpose of evading federal or state taxes or tax penalties.
+Taxpayers may wish to seek tax advice from an independent tax advisor based on their own particular circumstances.

-Proposed Fee Charts for Inclusion in Offering Materials
+Exhibit A Example Fee Charts for Inclusion in Offering Materials